thedynamiclinker/sudocode/lost+found/3/3 - Old Laws No One Uses.md

 1: Why not just come up with new axioms?

 0: People have.
 This guy Harvey Friedman in the image below kicked off a revolution that completely changed our understanding of what mathematics is.
-Turns out most of mathematics is equivalent to one of five sentences.
 But mostly nobody noticed.
 At least not many mathematicians.

 ![[zfc-hirst-13.jpg]]

+1: What kind of revolution?

+0: Well it turns out that most of mathematics is equivalent to one of five sentences.

 1: Most of mathematics is WHAT?!